Caballesjason/my-git-cheatsheet/README.md

 ![](img/Git-Log-Patch-Commit-Example.png)

-The line with `diff --git a/README.MD b/README.md` states that `README.MD` was changed and the `a` directory is the original file while the `b` directory is the new file.
+The line with `diff --git a/README.MD b/README.md` states that `README.MD` was changed.
+The `a` directory is the original file and the `b` directory is the new file.

-The `@@ -1,6 +1,6 @@` indicates shows what lines things were changed in.
+The `@@ -1,6 +1,6 @@` indicators show what lines were changed in.
 In the first pair of numbers, -1 indicates lines were removed starting in line 1 and the log is showing 6 lines.

 The second pair of numbers indicate that starting from line 1, there was one line added and the log shows 6 lines.